-I used to be a trial lawyer and I am accustomed to cross examining people.
+I used to be a trial lawyer and I am accustomed to cross examining and deposing people.
 This felt exactly like that.
 “Why do you put pictures of the lawyers on your website?”
 He stared blankly for a moment and then stammered out “so you know what they look like?”
 I promise I am not making this up.

 This answer isn’t wrong, but it isn’t very good either.
 Perhaps a better way to say it is “to put a name with a face.”
 When I am talking to or emailing Johnny Lawyer, I can picture his lovable mug.
 Considering how unpopular having your headshot made can be with some people, this does not seem like a fantastic answer.

 Another answer I commonly get to that question is “well, you just have to.
 Most people do.”
 Again, while this isn’t the best answer, it definitely is not wrong.
 It is true that most people do it, and if you don’t it looks strange, like you are not serious.
 Have you ever received a friend request on social media such as Facebook or LinkedIn where the requester did not have a profile picture?
 It’s like that.
 It’s strange.
 You wonder if they’re even a real person.